nebraska-digital-accessibility-meetup/ndam-details/code-of-conduct.md

 * Be mindful of your surroundings, and of your fellow participants.
 * Alert the meetup organisers if you notice a dangerous situation, someone in distress, or violations of this code of conduct (even if they seem inconsequential).
 * If attending the meetup in a venue that may be shared with members of the public, be respectful to all patrons at the venue.
-* To report any issues immediately please contact <organizaer email>.
+* To report any issues immediately please contact nebraska.a11y@gmail.com.

 Please take a moment to read through the full version below.